ji24077/ji24077/README.md

 👀 I'm passionate about various fields, including **Computer Networks, Artificial Intelligence, and Software Development**, all aimed at solving real-world problems.

-🌱 I’m currently studying **Computer Science and Data Science** at the University of Toronto.
+🌱 I’m currently studying **Computer Science and Data Science (Quantitative Finance)** at the University of Toronto.

 💡 This summer, I am working as a Data Science & AI Developer Intern at Colliers!